 If you thought adding a little extra detergent to the wash would help clean your activewear better, then think again.
 According to Shape, too much soap makes it difficult for your washing machine to rinse your garments thoroughly, and soap buildup is a magnet for sweat buildup up and funky smelly fungi.

 9. Add an odor eliminator

 When all else fails, you can always count on a good odor eliminator to keep your gym gear smelling fresh for longer.
-For an all-natural odor remover, add a half-cup of white vinegar to your wash's rinse cycle.
-And for something a little more fragrant, try an anti-odor laundry booster, like this Febreze-infused supplement, to freshen up your stuff faster.
+For an all-natural odor remover, add a half-cup of white vinegar to your wash’s rinse cycle.
+And for something a little more fragrant, try an anti-odor spray, like this from The Laundress, to freshen up your stuff faster.